 But the seed falling on good soil refers to someone who hears the word and understands it.
 This is the one who produces a crop, yielding a hundred, sixty or thirty times what was sown.Matthew 13:23

-There are four responses to the message about the Kingdom of God.
+There are four responses to the message of God’s Kingdom.
 The first has no ‘understanding’ and so evil takes the message away from their hearts.
 The remaining three responses are all initially very positive and they receive the message with joy.
 But this message must grow in our hearts through difficult times.
-It is not just to be acknowledged in our minds to then continue living our lives as we want.
+Mental acknowledgement without affecting our lives is insufficient.
 So two of these responses, though they initially received the message, did not allow it to grow in their heart.
 Only the fourth heart, who ‘hears the word and understands it’ would truly receive it in the way that God was looking for.

 Jesus taught this parable so we would ask ourselves: ‘Which of these soils am I?’